CreatorWorkflowsNow/lab_aemc/lab_1_configure/120_App_Engine.md

 Click on **Skip** in the **Connect Spokes** Section

-*We are skipping this for this lab.
+*We are skipping **Connect** **Spokes** for this lab.
 In that section, you would configure credentials to different services to that they can be leveraged by App Engine Users building applications.*

 ![](../images/2023-03-06-17-05-43.png)